twisted/twisted/docs/core/development/policy/compatibility-policy.rst

                 Version("Twisted", 1, 2, 0), db.getUser, 'some-user')

-When a code is deprecated all previous test in which the code is called and tested will not raise ``DeprecationWarnings``.
+When code is deprecated, all previous tests in which the code is called and tested will now raise ``DeprecationWarning``\ s.

-Make the calls to the deprecated calls using the :api:`twisted.trial.unittest.TestCase.callDeprecated <callDeprecated>` helper.
+Making calls to the deprecated code without raising these warnings can be done using the :api:`twisted.trial.unittest.TestCase.callDeprecated <callDeprecated>` helper.

 .. code-block:: python